pdgilbert/eg_stm_hal/README.md

 The overall Travis CI build status and the link for individual boards is given above.
 Testing if the code runs and does something resembling what it is supposed to do requires hardware and is not as automatic as CI.
-This is my summary as of March 2020.
-If you check the examples using one of these MCUs then please provide details using [issues](https://github.com/pdgilbert/eg_stm_hal/issues) on this git project page.
+This is my summary as of June 2020.
+If you check the examples using other MCUs then please provide details using [issues](https://github.com/pdgilbert/eg_stm_hal/issues) for this git project.

 |      HAL       | eg MCU    |   eg Board          |   Builds   |  Runs  |          Notes                             |
 | -------------- |:---------:|:-------------------:|:----------:|:------:| :----------------------------------------- |